wardencam360/wardencam_manual/setupchallenge.rst

 Most Creative Setup
 ===================
 - To participate in this challenge, you will have a chance to win **a free WardenCam lifetime upgrade on your Android device.**
-- In this challenge, simply take a picture of your WardenCam camera setup and post it on facebook.
+- In this challenge, simply take a picture of your WardenCam camera setup and post it on Facebook.
-- The facebook post with **the most likes** from the WardenCam fan page and user's facebook page wins the prize.
+- The Facebook post with **the most likes** from the WardenCam fan page and user's Facebook page wins the prize.

 How to Participate
 ------------------